condensedcrab 4 months ago

 Most grad students and professors can cook up reasonable hypotheses, but someone still has to run all of the experiments.
 The phase space is generally too wide to explore all research directions so human intuition is still needed to figure out what will pan out so the students are fed and the next grant comes in.

-nritchie an hour ago
+nritchie 4 months ago

 As a scientist, I like to believe that my greatest contribution is my fresh ideas.
 Maybe AI will be able to do this better than I can.
 If so, I'm not sure that I really want to be a scientist anymore.
 TBH, I'm in science because I enjoy the process of thinking, coming up with ideas and testing them.
 Eliminate any part and it just becomes another tedious job.

-• jszymborski 19 minutes ago
+• jszymborski 4 months ago

 As Sir Martyn Poliakoff likes to say (greatly paraphrasing), your mind is like a vegetable soup, and stirring it around surfaces all sorts of interesting bits.